-The material terms and provisions of our common stock and each other class of our securities that qualifies or limits our common stock are described under the caption "Description of Capital Stock" starting on page 8 of the accompanying prospectus.
-As of November 3, 2014, we had 36,139,465 shares of common stock outstanding.
+The material terms and provisions of our common stock and each other class of our securities that qualifies or limits our common stock are described under the caption "Description of Capital Stock" starting on page 7 of the accompanying prospectus, as supplemented by the information below.
+As of March 2, 2015, we had 43,786,411 shares of common stock outstanding.